 Did “No Irish Need Apply” signs really exist?

-The fact of the famous discriminatory posters was called into question in 2002 by Professor Richard Jensen, then a Professor of History at the University of Illinois, and his theory has gained credibility ever since.
+The fact of the famous discriminatory posters was called into question in 2002 by Professor Richard Jensen, then a Professor of History at the University of Illinois, and his theory gained credibility in the following years.

 Jensen claimed that because his exhaustive search for any material or archival evidence of the NINA signs yielded only one result (pictured above), they were likely a myth, a figment of the collective Irish American imagination.

 “The fact that Irish vividly ‘remember,’ NINA signs is a curious historical puzzle,” he stated.